gnucoop/ajf/projects/core/models/src/utils/expression-utils.md

 Returns a clone of forms, where the specified fields are replaced by the corresponding labels, as defined by the choice origins in schema.

-`FROM_REPS(forms, expression)`
+`FROM_REPS(form | forms, expression)`
-Returns the array obtained by evaluating expression for every repetition of form.
+Returns the array obtained by evaluating expression for every repetition of every input form.

 `GET_LABELS(schema, values)`
 Given an array of values, returns the corresponding array of labels,